gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 ----

-Turtle square function
+Definitions: Turtle square def block
 ----------------------------------------

-| The square function draws a square.
+| The code below uses a definition block to draw a square.
 | The function has parameters to specify the side length and the staring position of the bottom left vertex.
-| The function also requires the turtle to be passed as an argument.
+| The function also requires the turtle to be passed as an argument so it can be refered to.
+| Tbefore the for loop, the turtle is repositioned without drawing the movement.
-| The initial heading has been left out of the function.
+| The initial heading has been left out of the function, and can be set beofre using it.

 .. pyfunction:: square(t, l=50, x=0, y=0)